Mobile monetization firm IronSource will go public through SPAC at $11.1 billion valuation

 “Our solutions cover the entire game growth cycle, from growing your user base, to generating revenue to reinvest in growth, and then analyzing and optimizing the entire cycle to drive profitability,” said Omer Kaplan, chief revenue office of IronSource, in a statement.
 “Using our platform, game developers are able to unlock a flywheel of continuous growth, and since our business model is aligned with our customer’s success, as they grow, we do too.
 While this cycle is most often leveraged by mobile games, it’s easily transferable to apps outside of gaming, and today 16% of our customers with more than $100,000 of annual revenue are already from industries beyond games.”

-The IronSource platform is made up of two solution suites, UronSource Sonic and IronSource Aura.
+The IronSource platform is made up of two solution suites, IronSource Sonic and IronSource Aura.
 The Sonic solution suite supports developers as they launch, monetize, and scale their apps and games.
 The Aura solution suite allows telecom operators to enrich the device experience by creating new engagement touchpoints that deliver relevant content for their users across the entire lifecycle of the device.
 This creates a unique on-device distribution channel for developers to promote their apps as an integral part of the device experience.

 The company said these two suites differentiate the IronSource platform.
-Once a developer starts working with ironSource, they typically expand their use to multiple solutions within the platform, driving a high dollar-based net expansion rate and gross customer retention rate, the company said.
+Once a developer starts working with IronSource, they typically expand their use to multiple solutions within the platform, driving a high dollar-based net expansion rate and gross customer retention rate, the company said.

 The transaction has been unanimously approved by the boards of IronSource and Thoma Bravo Advantage, and it is expected to close in the second quarter of 2021, subject to customary closing conditions, including approval by Thoma Bravo Advantage’s shareholders.